wahabkhalaf/chon-admin-panel/docs/question/question.md

 -   All questions require question text, question type, and a difficulty level
 -   Multiple choice questions require at least one option marked as correct
 -   Each question type requires its specific answer format
+-   The correct answer is automatically extracted from the marked option in multi-choice questions

 #### Editing

 -   Questions can only be edited if they are not part of any active competitions
 -   Questions can only be edited if they are not part of competitions open for registration
 -   Questions that are locked (used in active competitions) cannot be modified
+-   For multi-choice questions, the correct answer is automatically updated when options are modified

 #### Deletion